 "My doctor put me on two kinds of pills," the 35-year-old says.
 "And for a few months I was really good about taking them every day.
 But they made me a little tired, and I got tired of being tired."

 "Now I often talk about high blood pressure with my clients," he says.
-"I tell them about my own high blood pressure—which always kind of surprises them—and let them know about the importance of taking those pills."
+"I tell them about my own high blood pressure—which always kind of surprises them—and let them know that medicine can help you."